Service Fabric cluster capacity planning considerations

 Note

 The above mentioned minimum number of VMs is a necessary requirement for each durability level.
-We have validations in-place which will prevent creation or modification of existing virtual machine scalesets which do not meet these requirements.
+We have validations in-place which will prevent creation or modification of existing virtual machine scalesets which don't meet these requirements.

 Warning